Czechoslovak government-in-exile: From committee to government

-Seeing the end of the Republic as a fait accompli, Edvard Beneš resigned as president of the First Czechoslovak Republic one week after the Munich Agreement ceded the Sudetenland to Nazi Germany.
+Seeing the end of the First Czechoslovak Republic as a fait accompli, Edvard Beneš resigned as president one week after the Munich Agreement ceded the Sudetenland to Nazi Germany.
 He initially fled to London.
 On 15 February 1939, he arrived in Chicago; he became visiting professor at the University of Chicago, where he took refuge in the same community that had once buoyed his predecessor and friend, Tomáš Masaryk.
 While there, he was urged to quickly return to Europe to organize some kind of government-in-exile.
 He therefore returned to Europe in July to live in Paris along with several other key players in his former administration.
-After World War II formally began, the group became known as the Czech National Liberation Committee, and immediately began to seek international recognition as the exiled government of Czechoslovakia.
+After World War II formally began, the group became known as the Czech National Liberation Committee and immediately began to seek international recognition as the exiled government of Czechoslovakia.
+Claiming that his 1938 resignation had been under duress, Beneš named himself president.
+Longtime People's Party leader Jan Šrámek became prime minister.

 By the end of 1939, though, France and Britain had extended it the right to conclude international treaties – France on 13 November and Britain on 20 December 1939 – but did not yet see those treaties as having been concluded in the name of the Czechoslovak Republic.

 It was in fact France itself that proved the greatest obstacle to accepting the committee as a full government-in-exile.
 The government of Édouard Daladier was ambivalent towards the ambitions of the Committee and of Czechoslovakia in general.
 Though he had publicly seen the appeasement of Hitler as the road to war, Daladier ultimately capitulated to the wishes of Neville Chamberlain.
 After the war came, he and his government dithered over whether the Soviet or Nazi threat was the greater.
 Likewise, though he extended recognition to the committee as a non-governmental agency, his government was non-committal to Beneš himself, and saw many possibilities for a post-war Czechoslovakia.

-One of its principal reservations about giving governmental status to Beneš, was the fact of the murky situation in the then-independent Slovakia (which was a satellite state of the German Empire).
+One of its principal reservations about giving governmental status to Beneš, was the fact of the murky situation in the then-independent Slovakia (which was a satellite state of Nazi Germany).
 The French government of the winter of 1939–1940 felt that Beneš was not necessarily speaking for all Czechoslovaks, based on the relatively fluid situation in Slovakia.
 France's diplomacy towards Beneš was therefore agile.
 It avoided any direct expression of support for the Beneš Committee's desire to return to the First Republic.
 However, as Beneš was the key to getting military support from the well-trained Czechoslovak Army, France was in fact the first nation to conclude a treaty with the committee.
 2 October 1939 agreement between France and Beneš allowed for the reconstitution of the Czechoslovak army on French territory.
 Ultimately, units of the First Division of the Czechoslovak Army fought alongside their hosts in the final stages of the Battle of France.